bright/new-www/content/jobs/fullstack-developer.md

 ## job description

-We are looking for a business-oriented Fullstack Developer to join our project (<https://brightinventions.pl/projects/eco-friendly-app/>) team that has already saved over 3 million single-use plastic containers.
+We are looking for a business-oriented Backend Developer to join our project (<https://brightinventions.pl/projects/eco-friendly-app/>) team that has already saved over 3 million single-use plastic containers.

-As a business-savvy Fullstack Developer, you'll work closely with our client, the German startup Relevo.
+As a business-savvy Backend Developer, you'll work closely with our client, the German startup Relevo.
 We're seeking a candidate who embodies openness, dynamism, and proactivity, fostering a close client relationship.
 Valuable assets include an agile mindset, flexibility, and adept prioritization skills.

 ## what we would like to see

-* at least 3-4 years of commercial programming experience (including min.
-2 years in backend development)
+* 3-4 years of commercial programming experience
 * very good knowledge of TypeScript/JavaScript
-* deep working experience with Node.js and React
+* deep working experience with Node.js
 * strong problem solving attitude and open mind
 * positive approach to work and new challenges
 * advanced level of English and Polish (written and spoken)

 ## we would also appreciate if you have

+* knowledge of React
 * familiarity with AWS or other Cloud providers
 * familiarity with Agile methodologies